brianshumate/rover/README.md

 - Application or service specifc command output
 - Application or service specific logging

 All of the stored information can then be packaged up into a zip file named for the host, and shared however you prefer.
-Soon, `rover` will also support shipping the zip file to destinations like an S3 bucket.
+Currently, `rover` supports shipping the zip file to an S3 bucket.

 ## Why?